vanvught/RDMnet/README.md

 includes the following components:
 * *rdmnet_controller_example*: A Qt-based GUI application which does basic discovery, display and configuration of RDMnet Components.
-* *rdmnet_broker_example*: A console application (which can also be run as a Windows service) which implements an RDMnet Broker.
+* *rdmnet_broker_example*: A console application which implements an RDMnet Broker.
 * *rdmnet_device_example*: A console application which implements an RDMnet Device.
 * *llrp_manager_example*: A console application which implements a basic LLRP Manager.

 ### Download the binary package